corallinealga369/refactored-VT/README.md

 		Your apikey file should be saved as a python file, which can then be imported like so:

 			from <filename> import apikey
+# Usage

+When you run the script you will be prompted to choose whether to run a URL or IP report by selecting the corresponding number between 1 and 3.
+The results will automatically be saved to a file with the name: <ip/url><lookup type>.txt .